The Global State of CPS Security 2024: Business Impact of Disruptions

 In addition to—or in certain situations, in place of—implementing specific compensating controls to address specific vulnerabilities or attack patterns, a growing number of industrial cybersecurity practitioners are adopting the Zero Trust model, widely known as an IT-security principle, but also highly effective in an OT context.
 Zero Trust dictates that all users—whether internal or external—must be continuously verified and authenticated, while only being able to access the authorized assets, applications, and data necessary to do their job.
 By adopting Zero Trust principles to help secure their industrial environment, companies can drastically reduce the risk of users—internal or external, unintentional or malicious—taking actions that threaten the safety, reliability, and availability of industrial environments.

-Claroty Secure Remote Access (SRA) enables companies to embrace Zero Trust in an efficient, user-friendly manner by supporting capabilities and principles such as Security Assertion Markup Language (SAML), the principle of least privilege, password vaulting, and strong role-based access controls.
+Claroty xDome Secure Access enables companies to embrace Zero Trust in an efficient, user-friendly manner by supporting capabilities and principles such as Security Assertion Markup Language (SAML), the principle of least privilege, password vaulting, and strong role-based access controls.
 The combination of these capabilities grants administrators complete discretion and flexibility when it comes to implementing and enforcing authentication policies, while providing users with a streamlined experience that does not affect their ability to do their job.

 To learn more about Claroty empowers users to proactively understand, prioritize, and reduce industrial cyber risk, request a demo.

-Get the Claroty Newsletter
+Stay in the know Get the Claroty Newsletter

 Interested in learning about Claroty's Cybersecurity Solutions?